-Lake Weston has implemented AVID in order to expose students to career and technical education.
-AVID also provides levels of learning that provide student achievement for learning beyond the elementary years.
-Through the three-stage approach of AVID for elementary students; learning to read, learning to write, and learning to learn, students are exposed to goal setting based on their grade level.
-Using the framework of AVID, students are also exposed to communication skills, organizational skills and study skills.
-As part of AVID, teachers use WICOR lessons where teachers engage students in lessons that emphasize writing to learn, inquiry, collaboration, organization and learning to read in all content areas.
+Lake Weston has implemented Destination College in order to expose students to career and technical education.
+Destination College also provides levels of learning that provide student achievement for learning beyond the elementary years.
+Through the three-stage approach of

+Destination College for elementary students; learning to read, learning to write, and learning to learn, students are exposed to goal setting based on their grade level.
+Using the framework of Destination College, students are also exposed to communication skills, organizational skills and study skills.